hmv.com's Anatomy Of A Director: Wes Anderson

 Bump In The Road: The Darjeeling Limited

 This isn’t much of a bum note, but it’s not in the same league as the rest of Anderson’s work.
 This is a three hander starring Schwartzman, Wilson and Adrian Brody and follows three brothers who take a journey across India together, exactly a year after their father’s funeral.
 It’s talky, it’s slow and it’s still quite moving, but it doesn’t have the same zip and spark as Anderson’s best work.

 Latest Effort: The Grand Budapest Hotel

-This came out earlier this year and is Anderson’s first attempt at a caper movie, well a caper movie in his own unique style.
-With a fantastic cast list that includes the likes of Edward Norton, Raplh Fiennes, Saoirse Ronan, Tilda Swinton, Willem Dafoe and, of course, Owen Wilson, this is the story of Gustave H, a legendary concierge at a famous European hotel between the wars, who, along with his trusted friend Zero, finds himself on the run from some of the most dangerous men in Europe.
+This came out in 2014 and is Anderson’s first attempt at a caper movie, well a caper movie in his own unique style.
+With a fantastic cast list that includes the likes of Edward Norton, Ralph Fiennes, Saoirse Ronan, Tilda Swinton, Willem Dafoe and, of course, Owen Wilson, this is the story of Gustave H, a legendary concierge at a famous European hotel between the wars, who, along with his trusted friend Zero, finds himself on the run from some of the most dangerous men in Europe.